Nuthana-HS/LeetCode-Practice/README.md

-This repository contains my LeetCode solutions in java solve problems daily and upload them here to track my progress
+This repository contains my LeetCode solutions in java.
+I solve problems daily and upload them here to track my progress.